azagniotov/stubby4j/README.md

 YAML Configuration
 ==================

-When creating request/response data for the stub server, it must be in the following format:
+When creating request/response data for the stub server, the config data should be specified in YAML-like syntax:

 ```
 httplifecycle: